 Tired of being alerted to all that was negative in Guyana on the worldwide web, a couple decided to fight the bad with the good and created a space specifically designed to showcase all that was positive in the Land of Many Waters, giving birth to the Visit Guyana Facebook page.

 Few things seem capable of evoking such strong emotions in Guyanese as the West Indies cricket team.
-And for the non-cricket fan, this phenomenon may seem mind boggling, especially with the poor performances of the men’s team over the last two decades.

 In May 1966 Guyana untangled itself from colonial rule with celebrations throughout the country.
-Many citizens possibly did not grasp what independence truly meant, yet, there was a spirit of expectation that the change would somehow bring betterment.

 Every year, hundreds of Guyanese living in the Diaspora begin packing barrels and boxes to post ‘home’, some as early as June/July.